 independent of the installation location, which is configurable at build

 ./configure --prefix=/some/path, but also allows it to run

 correctly from the PiDP-8/I software's build directory, which has a

 somewhat different directory structure from the installation tree.

-Written by and copyright © 2017-2019 by Warren Young.
+Written by and copyright © 2017-2020 by Warren Young and William Cattey.
 Licensed under the terms of the SIMH license.